azibn/automated_exocomet_hunt/README.md

 # Usage

+## `batch_analyse.py`

 These scripts can run on TESS and Kepler lightcurves.
 Our analysis uses an ealier iteration of the `GSFC-ELEANOR-LITE` lightcurves, a lightweight version of the [Eleanor](https://ui.adsabs.harvard.edu/abs/2019PASP..131i4502F/abstract) lightcurves.
-More information on these lightcurves can be found [here](https://archive.stsci.edu/hlsp/gsfc-eleanor-lite).
+More information on the `GSFC-ELEANOR-LITE` lightcurves can be found [here](https://archive.stsci.edu/hlsp/gsfc-eleanor-lite).
 The pipeline also works with [SPOC](https://ui.adsabs.harvard.edu/abs/2020RNAAS...4..201C/abstract) and [QLP](https://ui.adsabs.harvard.edu/abs/2020RNAAS...4..204H/abstract) lightcurves downloaded from MAST.
 Work currently progressing on adapting with [TASOC](https://ui.adsabs.harvard.edu/abs/2019AAS...23320207B/abstract) lightcurves.

 Kepler lightcurves can be obtained from [MAST](https://archive.stsci.edu/kepler/).

-`batch_analyse` can run on a single file, a directory of files, or the entire sector.
+`batch_analyse` is the main file for this project, and can run on a single file, a directory of files, or the entire sector.
 Results will be output to a text file with one row per file.
 For example, with a `.pkl` lightcurve you can run:

     python batch_analyse.py /storage/.../tesslcs_sector_6_104/2_min_cadence_targets/tesslc_270577175.pkl